SenseNet/docs.sensenet.com/content/api-docs/collaboration/01-versioning.md

 # Force undo changes

 It is also possible to undo other users' changes on a document.
-This thing is really useful when somebody leave a content in checked out (locked) and does not able or willing to finish the work on the content.
-If you are allowed to do that (it can be set with permissions) with the next snippet you can you can undo changes made by another user and return to the previous version:
+This feature is really useful when somebody leave a content in checked out (locked) and does not able or willing to finish the work on the content.
+If you are allowed to do that (it can be set with permissions) with the next snippet you can undo changes made by another user and return to the previous version:

 <tab category="collaboration" article="versioning" example="forceUndoChanges" />